Tempur Sealy International (NYSE:TPX) Releases FY 2022 Earnings Guidance

 Tempur Sealy International (NYSE:TPX – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
 The company provided earnings per share (EPS) guidance of $3.650-$3.850 for the period, compared to the Thomson Reuters consensus estimate of $3.760.
 The company issued revenue guidance of $5.67 billion-$5.92 billion, compared to the consensus revenue estimate of $5.59 billion.

+Get Rating) last released its quarterly earnings results on Monday, February 21st.
+The company reported $0.88 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.96 by ($0.08).
+The company had revenue of $1.36 billion for the quarter, compared to analyst estimates of $1.45 billion.
+Tempur Sealy International had a net margin of 12.66% and a return on equity of 190.50%.
+Tempur Sealy International’s revenue for the quarter was up 28.6% on a year-over-year basis.
+During the same quarter last year, the firm posted $0.67 EPS.
+On average, analysts anticipate that Tempur Sealy International will post 3.76 EPS for the current fiscal year.

-The firm also recently announced a quarterly dividend, which will be paid on Tuesday, March 22nd.
-Investors of record on Tuesday, March 8th will be issued a dividend of $0.10 per share.
-This represents a $0.40 dividend on an annualized basis and a yield of 1.24%.
-This is a boost from Tempur Sealy International’s previous quarterly dividend of $0.09.
+The business also recently declared a quarterly dividend, which will be paid on Tuesday, March 22nd.
+Shareholders of record on Tuesday, March 8th will be paid a dividend of $0.10 per share.
 The ex-dividend date is Monday, March 7th.
-Tempur Sealy International’s dividend payout ratio (DPR) is presently 12.63%.
+This represents a $0.40 dividend on an annualized basis and a yield of 1.33%.
+This is an increase from Tempur Sealy International’s previous quarterly dividend of $0.09.
+Tempur Sealy International’s payout ratio is 11.76%.

 About Tempur Sealy International (Get Rating)